The genealogy of branching Brownian motion with absorption: Convergence to the CSBP

-By Proposition \ref{MNVar}, we have on an event defined in the same manner as $G_{N, k-1}$ but with $(\log N)^3(t(1 - \theta))$ playing the role of $t_{k-1}$.
-Combining this result with (\ref{new21}) and the conditional form of Chebyshev's Inequality, we get for sufficiently small $\theta$ and sufficiently large $N$,
+on an event defined in the same manner as $G_{N, k-1}$ but with $(\log N)^3(t(1 - \theta))$ playing the role of $t_{k-1}$.
+Combining this result with (\ref{new21}) and the conditional form of Chebyshev's inequality, we get for sufficiently small $\theta$ and sufficiently large $N$,